heavyhearted/DotNet-Integration-Testing-Demo/README.md

   - Controllers, such as SnowboardsController and RatingsController, are thin and delegate business logic to the Application layer.
   - References the SnowboardShop.Application and SnowboardShop.Contracts projects.
-  - Uses Dependency Injection to manage services and repositories, specifically by configuring dependency injection in the ApplicationServiceCollectionExtensions class located in the SnowboardShop.Application project.
+  - Uses Dependency Injection to manage services and repositories, specifically by configuring dependency injection in the ``ApplicationServiceCollectionExtensions.cs`` class located in the ``SnowboardShop.Application`` project.
 This class registers services like ISnowboardRepository, IRatingService, and validators, allowing them to be injected into controllers and services without direct instantiation.
-  - Implements Dapper for database interactions to maintain flexibility and control over database layers, allowing the database to be easily swapped in the future if needed.
+  - Implements ``Dapper`` for database interactions to maintain flexibility and control over database layers, allowing the database to be easily swapped in the future if needed.
-  - The IApiMarker interface is used as a marker interface to locate the API's entry point and is referenced in integration tests for configuring the WebApplicationFactory.
+  - The ``IApiMarker`` interface is used as a marker interface to locate the API's entry point and is referenced in integration tests for configuring the WebApplicationFactory.

 ------------------------------------------------------------------------
 ### SnowboardShop.Application